Antiholomorphic correspondences and mating I: realization theorems: Univalent rational maps, correspondences, and a mating framework

-Suppose that there is a (anti-)holomorphic map $g\colon U\to V$ which is a branched cover from each component of $U$ onto $V$, extends continuously to the boundary of $U$, and such that at the corners of $V$, the map $g$ has local degree $1$.
-We further suppose that corners and pinchings of $U$ are the preimages of the corners of $V$.
+Suppose that there is a (anti-)holomorphic map $g\colon U\to V$ such that \begin{enumerate} \item $g$ is a branched cover from each component of $U$ onto $V$, \item $g$ extends continuously to the boundary of $U$, \item $g$ is locally injective at the corners of $U$, and \item the corners and pinched points of $U$ are the preimages of the corners of $V$. \end{enumerate}

 We then call the triple $(g,\overline U, \overline V)$ a \emph{pinched (anti-)polynomial-like map}. \end{definition} (See Figure~\ref{pinched_poly_fig}.)

 As with polynomial-like maps, we define the \textit{filled Julia set} or \textit{non-escaping set} of a pinched (anti-)polynomial-like map to be $K(g)=\bigcap_{n\geq 0} g^{-n}(\overline U)$, and denote it by $K(g)$.
 Analogous to classical polynomial-like maps \cite{DH2}, the filled Julia set $K(g)$ of a pinched (anti-)polynomial-like map is connected if and only if it contains all of the critical values of $g$.